Norman Bates: Psycho (novel and film)

-In Bloch's 1959 novel and the 1960 Hitchcock film, Marion Crane (Janet Leigh), a young woman on the run after stealing money from her employer, checks into the motel one night.
+In Bloch's 1959 novel and the 1960 Hitchcock film, Marion Crane (Janet Leigh, Mary Crane in the novel), a young woman on the run after stealing money from her employer, checks into the motel one night.
 Norman is smitten with her, and shyly asks her to have dinner with him in the house.
 "Mother" flies into a rage and threatens to kill Marion if Norman lets her in the house.
-Norman defies her and eats dinner with Marion anyway, but lashes out at her when she suggests that he institutionalize his mother.
+The latter defies her and eats dinner with Marion anyway, but lashes out at her when she suggests that he institutionalize his mother.
 When Marion goes to her room to shower, Norman spies on her through a peephole he drilled in the wall.
 "Mother" takes control and stabs Marion to death (he beheads her in the novel).
 When Norman awakes to discover what he believes his mother has done, he sinks Marion's car—with her corpse and the money in the trunk—into a nearby swamp.
 As "Mother", he also murders Milton Arbogast (Martin Balsam), a private detective hired by Marion's employer, days later.

 Norman is finally caught when Marion's sister Lila (Vera Miles) and boyfriend, Sam Loomis (John Gavin), arrive at the motel looking for her.
 When Norman figures out what they want, he knocks Sam out and goes running after Lila, who has reached the house and found Mrs. Bates' corpse.
 He attacks her as "Mother", but Sam, after coming to, overpowers him, and Norman is finally arrested for murdering Marion and two other missing women.
 Norman is declared insane and sent to an institution, where "Mother" takes complete, and permanent, control of his mind: he becomes his mother.

 Novel sequels

 Psycho II

 In Bloch's 1982 sequel to his first novel, Psycho II, Norman escapes from the psychiatric hospital by killing one of two visiting nuns and donning her habit.
 He steals their van and kills then rapes the corpse of the second nun.
 Norman plans to find and kill both Sam Loomis and his wife Lila (Lila Crane sister of Mary or Marion Crane) who he believes are responsible for his incarceration but first he needs to fake his death.
 He notices a hitchhiker and decides to kill him and fake his own death.
 Unbeknown to Norman the hitchhiker is planning to attack this nun and steal her van.
 Norman tries to attack his passenger but is overpowered.
 This in turn causes a fiery accident where the hitchhiker escapes, but Norman dies.
 Meanwhile, Dr. Adam Claiborne, who discovered Norman's corpse, assumes his personality and goes on a killing spree.